 - The cognitive psychology of motivation; theories of psychosocial and moral development; child physical, psychosocial, moral, and cognitive development; the CANOE/OCEAN model of personality; Haidt’s moral foundations theory; instruction in sensitivity to and respect for cultural variation in language use and modes of thought; instruction in variations in human cognitive style and common learning disabilities

 - Heuristics for writing exam questions of various types

-- Portfolio and rubrics methods for grading student writing
+- The portfolio and rubrics methods for grading student writing

 - Elementary transformational/generative syntax and the cognitive psychology of language acquisition, with emphasis on how people acquire vocabulary and syntactic competence

 - Methods and, importantly, limitations of readability analysis, use of word frequency lists from language corpora